Visa, MasterCard, banks in $7.25 billion retail settlement

 An additional $525 million will be paid to stores suing individually, according to the documents.

 “This is an historic settlement,” said Bonny Sweeney, a lawyer for the plaintiffs.
-“In addition to refunding billions of dollars to retailers that paid artificially inflated interchange fees, the reforms will create real price competition, leading to reduced card-acceptance fees for retailers.”
+The settlement “will help shift the competitive balance from one formerly dominated by the banks which controlled the card networks to the side of merchants and consumers,” said Craig Wildfang, who also represented the plaintiffs.

 Noah Hanft, general counsel for MasterCard, said the company believed its interests were “best served by an amicable resolution” of the case.
-Visa CEO Joseph Saunders said the settlement was in the best interest of all parties and did not expect the settlement to impact its current guidance.
+Visa Chief Executive Officer Joseph Saunders said the settlement was in the best interest of all parties and did not expect the settlement to impact its current guidance.

-But not everyone was pleased with the proposal.
-One class plaintiff, the National Association of Convenience Stores, slammed the deal in a statement from its president, Tom Robinson, who is also president of Robinson Oil Corp.
+Not everyone was pleased with the proposed settlement, however.
+One class plaintiff, the National Association of Convenience Stores, rejected the settlement in a statement on Friday from its president, Tom Robinson, who is also president of Robinson Oil Corp.

 “Not only does the proposed settlement fail to introduce competition and transparency, it actually provides Visa and MasterCard with the tools to continue to shield swipe fees from market forces,” Robinson said.